 Gaze in Awe at the Dana-Thomas House

-Famous architect Frank Lloyd Wright designed a huge number of amazing houses.
-One of these was the Dana-Thomas House in Springfield, IL.
-A tour of this house is a one-of-a-kind experience, giving you the chance to see more than 450 glass art pieces and 100 oak furniture pieces, all designed by Wright himself.
+Famous architect Frank Lloyd Wright designed a huge number of houses, including the Dana-Thomas House in Springfield, IL.
+Tour this house to see more than 450 glass art pieces and 100 oak furniture pieces, all designed by Wright himself.

 Discover Something New at the Cahokia Mounds

 Cahokia Mounds State Historic Site was once home to a sophisticated society.
-These people had a fascinating culture and built the mounds that remain on the grounds to this day.
+The pre-Colombian residents had a fascinating culture and built the mounds that remain on the grounds to this day.
 Learn all about these ancient peoples by visiting the historic site.

 Get a Sweet Treat at the MainStreet Dessert Walk